-The course comprises 8 core units (these are compulsory) and 8 elective units (consisting of a major or minor project).
+The course comprises 8 core units (these are compulsory) and 8 elective units (which must include a minor or major project)

 The majority of core and elective units will be offered in Cloud (online) and campus mode.
 Some units may also be offered in block mode.

 This course is offered to students commencing in 2015 onwards.
-Continuing students should refer to the H749 Master of Health Promotion course entry.
+Students who commenced prior to 2015 should refer to the H749 Master of Health Promotion course entry.

 Elective unit options

 Other elective units